 The Nuffield Department of Clinical Medicine enjoys continued success by attracting the best staff and students from around the world, and providing them with the challenges, support, and career development opportunities they need to thrive.
 We are committed to the principles set within the Athena SWAN charter and are very proud to hold the Athena SWAN Silver Level Award.
 The University of Oxford was a founder member of the Athena Charter, and NDM has held a departmental award since 2013.
 We are continuously seeking to address inequality and put in place initiatives to create a better, more inclusive, working environment.
 We are committed to the success of our staff and students, and strive to create an environment in which we can all fully engage, develop and flourish.

 WHAT IS ATHENA SWAN?

-In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
+Athena SWAN (Scientific Women’s Academic Network) is a charter that was first established in 2005 by the UK Equality Challenge Unit, which is now part of Advance HE.
+The charter was initially designed to recognise and celebrate commitment to advancing the careers of women in science, technology, engineering, mathematics, and medicine (STEMM) institutions of higher education and research.
+In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL).
+The expansion allowed for specific recognition of professional and support roles, trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.